 How to Make French 75

-2. Fill the shaker with ice, cover, and shake vigorously until the outside is frosty for about 15 seconds.
+2. Cover the shaker with the lid and shake vigorously until the outside of the shaker is frosty, 15 to 20 seconds.

-4. Top the flute with champagne and serve with a lemon twist.
+4. Top off the glass with champagne and serve with a lemon twist.

 Pro Tips for Making This Recipe